Before - after

 There is a number 637 pencilled inside on 3 places, presumably an internal factory serial number, not visible without dismantling.

-None present, but good photos from the Westlicht auction show what it should look like, and give an accurate idea of dimensions – 17mm dia, approx. 9mm high, with parallel knurling, 3 grooves machined on the face, and a single screw through the centre to fix.
+None present, but good photos from the Westlicht auction show what it should look like, and give an accurate idea of dimensions – 17mm dia, approx. 9mm high, with parallel knurling, 3 grooves machined on the top face, and a single screw through the centre to fix.
 I made one, and its corresponding internal spindle.
 The knob I nickel-plated in a small cell using bright nickel solution and nickel anodes.

 Meniscus taking lens, biconvex viewing lens.
 The mirror is rear-surface, filthy, peeling silvering and very badly cut.
 I wonder if it is original, it is so crummy.
 There is nothing written on the back.
 I have replaced it with a piece of front-silvered mirror ex a Polaroid camera.